Battle of Placentia (217 BC): Second battle

-Hannibal, after having unsuccessfully attempted the passage of the Apennines in the early spring of 217 BC, returned near Piacenza and, after having advanced for approximately 10 miles (15 km) beyond the city, he set up his camp here.
+Hannibal, after encamping around 10 miles south of Piacenza, rested.
 The following day he led part of his army against the Romans who were camped with the consul Tiberius Sempronius Longus near the city, triggering a new battle.
 They consisted of 12,000 infantry and 5,000 cavalry.

 The consul Sempronius did not shy away from the fight.
 The two armies thus found themselves deployed at a distance of 3,000 (4.5 km) steps from each other.
 At the first clash the Romans not only did they defeat the enemy who retreated, but they pursued him to the camps, which they attacked.
 Hannibal then, leaving few defenders in the trenches and at the gates, he gathered the others at the central point, ready at his command to make a sortie outside the camp.

 When three in the afternoon arrived (nona hora diei), the Romans, now tired from the assault, gave the signal to retreat, seeing that there was little hope of taking over the enemy camp.
 Hannibal then quickly had the cavalry exit from the two side gates, while he himself led the heavy infantry from the central gate.Rarely would a battle have been more violent or notorious for the disaster that both sides might have suffered, had the day been long enough to fight.
 The night put an end to the fight which had broken out with great fury.

 The outcome of the battle was a perfect draw.
 The fallen on both sides were no more than 600 infantry and 300 cavalry.
 However, some personalities also perished among the Romans of the equestrian order, including five military tribunes and three praefecti sociorum.